You are here

 the Linacre Common Room Welfare Officer, who is a point of contact for any member of College who is feeling in need of advice or support

-the Junior Dean, who, along with the team of senior students, looks after College outside of working hours, and can give you confidential advice and support
+the Junior Dean, who, along with the team of Assistant Junior Deans, looks after College outside of working hours, and can give you confidential advice and support

 the Senior Tutor Jane Hoverd who monitors the welfare and academic progress of Linacre students, and welcomes contact from students and any feedback relating to any aspect of your time in College